golanlevin/p5-single-line-font-resources/README.md

 ### p5.js port of Tyler X. Hobbs' font

-Generative artist [Tyler X. Hobbs](https://www.tylerxhobbs.com/) created this uppercase, monoline, monospace font sometime prior to 2021, when he shared it with the artists participating in the Feral File [*-GRAPH*](https://feralfile.com/explore/exhibitions/graph-eg6) exhibition of generative plotter art.
+Generative artist [Tyler X. Hobbs](https://www.tylerxhobbs.com/) created this uppercase, monospace, monoline font sometime prior to 2021, when he shared it with the artists participating in the Feral File [*-GRAPH*](https://feralfile.com/explore/exhibitions/graph-eg6) exhibition of generative plotter art.
 It is available here, ported from Clojure to p5.js, with his permission:

 * In [its original Clojure code](tylerxhobbs_font/tylerxhobbs_clojure_font/tylerxhobbs_font.clj)
 * In [this repository](tylerxhobbs_font/tylerxhobbs_font/sketch.js), as JSON